Parsl/parallel_patterns/README.md

 This repository houses important examples and implementations of computing patterns and workflows in Parsl for data management, mathematical models, computing techniques and simulations.
 The jupyter notebooks are meant to provide a template that engineers and scientists can use to build their own parallel workflows.

+You can [open this repo in mybinder](https://mybinder.org/v2/gh/Parsl/parallel_patterns/HEAD) to try these online without having to download or install any software

 The topics covered in these implementations are:

 1. [Sequences, Loops and Routing.](https://github.com/Parsl/parallel_patterns/blob/master/Sequences%20and%20Loops.ipynb)